 White haired lady and upright man carrying his cane as they walk toward the door of the hospital-leaning one on the other as they have done for the past fifty years.
 They push open the door and the future is out there someplace, but they enter hand in hand for what the visit may bring.

-What a comfort it is to go hand in hand with someone else through the experiences of life because we know we will stumble, and those of us who have a hand to hold realize what a security it is when we stumble.
-And we will stumble.
 Remember “every one of us stumbles” as we come from that past or go to that future.
 The only hand we really can truly trust is God’s hand.
 He never stumbles.
 He can always hold us up.
 Holding hands with Him will always keep us safe for what ever the future brings.
 And that knowledge is my comfort in life.

 "Wherever you are spiritually whatever you have been through emotionally, you are already wrapped in the Lord's embrace.
 Held close by nail-scarred hands."~ Liz Curtis Higgs~